mrezabayat/iamsorush/content/posts/shared-pointer-cpp/index.md

 imageAnchor: "center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["Pointers","C++"]
 categories: "C++"
-summary: "Shared pointers are smart pointers which ameliorate memory management.
+summary: "Shared pointers (shared_ptr) are smart pointers which ameliorate memory management.
 Here, I explain them with examples and discuss their usage and performance."
 ---

 ## Introduction

-Shared pointers are smart pointers which ameliorate working with dynamically allocated objects.
+Shared pointers are smart pointers that ameliorate working with dynamically allocated objects.
 They are invented to avoid memory leaks that raw pointers may bring (see [here](https://iamsorush.com/posts/how-use-cpp-raw-pointer/#memory-leak)).

 ## Prerequisites